lschlessinger1/vesuvius-topogeo/README.md

 # vesuvius-topogeo
 Here, you'll find [a notebook](notebooks/analyze-all-meshes.ipynb) analyzing the topology and geometry of the fragments and scroll segments for the [Vesuvius Challenge](https://scrollprize.org/).
 The mesh analysis notebook can be found under the `notebooks` directory.
+It's best viewed using GitHub pages (see [notebook here](http://lschlessinger1.github.io/vesuvius-topogeo/static/analyze-all-meshes.html)) or [nbviewer](https://nbviewer.org/) in order for the interactive plotly graphs to display properly.

 ## Getting started